jimslaughter/my-volks-blog/src/content/blog/minimalist-architecture-digital-design.md

 ---
-title: "Minimalist Architecture in Digital Design"
+title: "Minimalist Architecture in Modern Digital Design"
 date: "2025-06-04"
 description: "How architectural minimalism shapes modern web interfaces"
 excerpt: "From Mies van der Rohe's 'Less is more' to modern UI design, minimalist architecture continues to influence how we build digital spaces."